jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/3_Curv_2D.typ

 // -------------------------------------------------------------------------- //
 Having established the fundamental concepts regarding curvature-related variables and their dimensions, the first averaging method can now be examined.
 This method begins by calculating the displacements and required derivatives to obtain the curvature for the entire structure in three dimensions.
 Subsequently, for a constant spanwise position $y_i$, the curvature values are averaged across the two remaining axes: the chordwise (x) and vertical (z) directions.
 Specifically, at each constant spanwise position $y_i$, the corresponding nodal distribution is defined by its $(x,z)$ coordinates in the plane perpendicular to the spanwise direction.
 This collection of nodes at constant $y_i$ forms a planar slice through the structural geometry.
-Due to the numerical nature of the computations, small deviations from the exact $y_i$ position for are acceptable when identifying nodes belonging to the same planar slice.
+Due to the numerical nature of the computations, small deviations from the exact $y_i$ position are acceptable when identifying nodes belonging to the same planar slice.
 The process of averaging along the chordwise (x) and vertical (z) directions for a given $y_i$ value is depicted in @fig_45.

 #figure(